-Dave Roddenberry serves as the director for programs and services providing leadership, strategic planning and overall coordination of IVMF’s Onward to Opportunity initiative, one of the most transformative efforts underway in the nation addressing the transition needs of our military connected members and their families.
+Dave Roddenberry serves as the director for programs and services providing leadership, strategic planning and overall coordination of IVMF’s Onward to Opportunity-VCTP initiative, one of the most transformative efforts underway in the nation addressing the transition needs of our military connected members and their families.

 Before joining IVMF, Roddenberry managed Veteran and military family programs at Duke University in Durham, NC.
 During his time at Duke, he oversaw the development of multiple programs designed to aid in military-to-civilian transition and improve access to and quality of mental healthcare for veterans, transitioning service members and military families.